The 2017 Guide to Google Ads

-After successfully navigating the setup of a Google AdWords account and the initial round of
+After successfully navigating the setup of a Google Ads account and the initial round of

 settings, optimizations, and expansions, the time has come to not only manage your account according to general best practices, but to really identify how your account will flourish.
 By the end of this section you’ll learn:

 1) The distinctions between Ecommerce and lead generation PPC